 Kiambu County is one of Kenya’s 47 counties — county number 22.
 The first thing that pops in my head about the County is; farming, tea, coffee, hills, water catchment area, rich history and expensive land amassed by the purported ‘owners of Kenya’.

-But, over the last couple weeks I have discovered that Kiambu county is so much more than what I thought.
+But, over the last couple of weeks, I have discovered that Kiambu County is so much more than I thought.
 It is a county that has tourism potential — beyond the beach and game drives sold to tourists.
 I hope the rate of urbanisation in the county will not affect the untapped tourist spots.

 Deep in the heart of the Kiambu hilly farmlands you will find nature trails that lead you to breathtaking waterfalls, rivers and caves.

 Let’s Drift curates affordable hiking packages within Nairobi, Kiambu and Kajiado Counties.
 Please note that some of these hikes are no walk in the park and they will need mental power if you are not used to hiking.
-However, this should not have you worried, because let’s drift has guides who will keep at your pace, even if you give up they will be able to support you.
+However, this should not have you worried, because Let’s Drift has guides who will keep you at your pace, even if you give up they will be able to support you.

 To keep up with the latest Let’s Drift hikes follow their pages, subscribe for KEs 1,000 per month to enjoy freemiums/discounts and get their monthly calendar of hikes.